JhonaleMF/JhonaleMF/README.md

 </p>

- - 🌱 I’m currently learning Data Science at The Brdigde
+ - 🌱 I’m currently learning Data Science at The Bridge

 <p>